1. Chose a topic you are passionate about. Some ideas include:

 - Thanking a legislator for support on a recent bill

 - Medicare wheelchair coverage

 2. Before you write a letter to the editor, it is important to be well informed on the topic you wish to discuss.
 Read your paper or watch the news each day to stay informed about current events.
 Click here for resources on MS related topics.

 3. Sign up for MS Action Alerts so you are aware of what legislation is pending on a federal level.
 Being able to tie your topics to a current event increases the chances of your letter being published.

 Tips for a Successful Letter to the Editor

 1. Use email to send your letter.
 This is the quickest way to get it seen and allows for timely publication.
-Find the newspapers email address on the editorial page.
+Find the newspaper email address on the editorial page.
 Be sure to include your full name, address and phone number on your submission.

-2. Whenever possible, refer to a current news item (such as the name of a particular piece of legislation) or article (title and date published) in the first sentence of your letter.
+2. When possible, refer to a current news item (such as the name of a particular piece of legislation) or article (title and date published) in the first sentence of your letter.
 This makes your letter more relevant both to the editor and readers who may read your published letter.